 Be positive.
 Our brains are a powerful tool.
-By switching to a more positive mindset, you'll be excited about the food options that are still available to you.
-Concentrate on what you can have versus what you can't have.
+Keep positive by focusing on what you can have versus what you can't have.
 You'll find that the list of lower potassium foods is much longer than you thought.

 Be creative.
-Take old favorites and put a new spin on them.
+Put a new spin on old favorites.
 Tomatoes may be high in potassium, but you don't have to give up salsa.
 Try fresh fruits as a fun swap.
 Instead of steaming, toss broccoli or cauliflower in olive oil and roast to caramelize and bring out their natural sweetness.
 Skip the store-bought salad dressings loaded with salt and make your own.

 Real food tip: Try new topping alternatives for your tacos.
 Instead of cheese, try shredded carrots.
 Mix light mayonnaise with lime juice as a substitute for sour cream and use charred corn salsa for tomato salsa.